Sambreville

-Sambreville ([sɑ̃bʁəvil]; Sambveye) is a municipality of Wallonia located in the province of Namur, Belgium.
+Sambreville ([sɑ̃bʁəvil]; Sambveye) is a municipality and since March 12, 2024 a Belgian city of Wallonia located in the province of Namur, Belgium.

 On January 1, 2006, Sambreville had a total population of 26,949.
 The total area is 34.20 km2 which gives a population density of 788 pd/km2.

 Villages and towns

 The municipality was created in 1977, as part of the post-1974 fusion of the Belgian municipalities, bringing together the ancienne communes (now towns and villages) of: